 The main difference between the two is that hemp contains very small amounts of THC (tetrahydrocannabinol), a psychoactive cannabinoid, meaning hemp CBD products don’t make you high.
 Marijuana contains higher amounts of THC, which means it does make you high.
 It’s similar to breeding dogs and cats; hemp plants are cultivated to produce less THC while marijuana plants are cultivated to produce more.

 So, if there’s THC in hemp, are CBD products legal?

 Is CBD Legal?

 First of all, note that CBD is NOT medical marijuana.
-CBD products are currently legal in all 50 states.
+CBD products are currently legal on the federal level.
 The 2018 Farm Bill took CBD products out from under the Controlled Substances Act and put them in the category of plant products, where they logically belong.
 You don’t need an Rx for it.

 In the U.S., CBD products with less than 0.3% THC are fully legal.
 Any cannabis plant with over 0.3% THC is illegal at the federal level.
 The government has determined that this is the level below which it will NOT impair your mental capabilities and is non-psychoactive.
 CBD products with less than 0.3% THC will NOT impair your ability to drive, work, or perform everyday tasks.

 Cannabis products that contain more than 0.3% THC are a Schedule I substance and are therefore illegal in the U.S. CBD products that contain less than 0.3% THC can be freely sold just like any other plant product.
 Anything with THC levels of 0.3% and higher is subject to state laws regarding medical and recreational marijuana.

 What About Drug Testing?